- 1. How Do Burn Injuries Occur During Car Crashes?

 What Should I Do if Someone Suffers a Severe Burn?

-A severe burn is an emergency with serious risk of death, so the initial reaction should be for bystanders to call 911.
+A severe burn is an emergency with serious risk of death, so the first reaction should be for bystanders to call 911.

 Burn Victims Face a Long and Difficult Recovery